AppsFlyerSDK/appsflyer-unity-plugin/docs/API.md

 ##### <a id="setCustomerUserId"> **`void setCustomerUserId(string id)`**

 Setting your own Custom ID enables you to cross-reference your own unique ID with AppsFlyer’s user ID and the other devices’ IDs.
-This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.
+This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with your internal IDs.

 | parameter | type     | description     |
 | --------- |--------- |--------------   |